Google to require masks in its NYC store

 Rosenthal also says, "The new Google Store is an important next step in our hardware journey of providing the most helpful experience of Google, wherever and whenever people need it.
 We look forward to meeting many of our customers and hearing their feedback on the store, so we can continue to explore and experiment with the possibilities of a physical retail space and build upon the experience."

 The Google Store NYC will officially open in Chelsea this summer, but the search giant has not yet revealed a specific date.
 Strangely, Google says masks will be required inside the store even though New York has recently removed its mask mandate.
-While some customers will appreciate Google's focus on health and safety, I expect many more New Yorkers to be annoyed by the seemingly unnecessary rule.
+While some customers will appreciate Google's focus on health and safety, I expect many more New Yorkers to be annoyed by the seemingly unnecessary face-covering rule.